Mel B. Loses In Court But Judge Orders Stephen Belafonte Not To Distribute Sex Tapes

 When Mel B returned to work, she explained to the people who asked her about her injuries that it was the result of a shellfish allergy.
 The crew, out of concern, treated her with a steroid injection to treat to supposed allergy.

 Apparently, Mel B has tried to leave Belafonte several times in the past.
 However, her efforts were slammed by Belafonte’s blackmail, using the alleged sex tapes to destroy her career and then proceed with taking their children away from her.
-Evidently, Belafonte has a few things to hold over Mel B which made the star give him complete control.
+Evidently, Belafonte has a few things to hold over Mel B, which made the star give him complete control.

 [Featured Image By Craig Barritt/Getty Images]